Affirmative Action Plan

 As a federal contractor, Western Washington University maintains and updates an Affirmative Action Plan (AAP) each year.
 Leadership and deans/department chairs are provided annual updates to the University’s Affirmative Action Plan.
 Special efforts should be made to recruit qualified candidates who are representative of underutilized groups (e.g. minorities, women).
 Western's Affirmative Action is published annually and is available for review in the University library.
 A summary of AAP data is available on the Diversity, Equity and Inclusion website.

-Good Faith Efforts
+What are Good Faith Efforts?

 Good faith efforts outline steps that can be taken in the recruitment and hiring process to ensure a diverse pool of candidates are considered for positions and provides candidates equal opportunity to compete for jobs